menu

 Home and apartment vacancy rates are 8.4% in Crescent City West.
 NeighborhoodScout analysis shows that this rate is lower than 43.5% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-Crescent City West is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Crescent City West neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Crescent City West is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In the Crescent City West neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 23.8% of commuters carpool here, which is more than in 96.0% of all U.S. neighborhoods.